Geothermal Electric Power Generation Market

 -

-In May 2022, Baker Hughes also partnered with Green Fire Energy to further advance closed-loop geothermal systems, which could unlock more geothermal resources globally.
+In May 2022, Baker Hughes partnered with Green Fire Energy to advance closed-loop geothermal systems, aiming to unlock greater access to geothermal resources worldwide and drive innovation in clean energy technology.

 Segment Analysis